ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 ```

 # Clone the Repository and Install Dependencies

+The repo we are cloning is the official Laravel application repo, you can find it [here](https://github.com/laravel/laravel).

 Before cloning the repo I want to delete any content that was in that directory, we will be cloning directly into the `/var/www/html` directory.
 You could create a new directory for this but I want to keep this whole process as simple as possible.

 Now I'll go ahead and clone the repo, I will do this in Apache document root and then install the dependencies with composer.